The dimension of Thurston's spine: Systoles

 Let $X(M)=X(t_0,M)$ where $t_0$ is chosen as above so that $2t_0 = p\, s(t_0)$.
 Then the systoles in $X(M)$ are precisely the blue and the red curves.

 \begin{prop} Let $p,q\geq 3$ be integers and let $M$ be a map of type $\{p,q\}$ and girth $p$.
 Then the systoles in $X(M)$ are the blue curves and the red curves.
 In particular, they fill. \end{prop} \begin{proof} Let $\gamma$ be a closed geodesic in $X(M)$ which is not a blue curve.
-Then $\gamma$ is transverse to the blue curves and we consider its combinatorial shadow $\sigma$ in the map $M$, a loop that keeps track of which subsurfaces $S(t,q)$ the curve $\gamma$ visits.
+Consider the combinatorial shadow $\sigma$ of $\gamma$ in the map $M$, a loop that keeps track of which subsurfaces $S(t_0,q)$ the curve $\gamma$ visits.
+This shadow is well-defined up to cyclic permutations since any eventual intersection between $\gamma$ and the blue curves is transverse.
+Thus if $\gamma$ intersects a blue curve, then it traverses from one copy of $S(t_0,q)$ to an adjacent one and the shadow $\sigma$ traces the corresponding edge in $M$.

 If $\sigma$ is non-contractible in $M$, then its length is at least $p$ by the hypothesis on the girth of $M$.
-This means that $\gamma$ contains at least $p$ segments that connect distinct boundary components of $S(t,q)$.
+This means that $\gamma$ contains at least $p$ segments that connect distinct boundary components in copies of $S(t_0,q)$.
 By \lemref{lem:systoles_in_block}, $\gamma$ has length at least $s(t_0) p$, with equality only if it is a red curve.

-If $\sigma$ is contractible in $M$, then it has at least two backtracking points where it traverses an edge back and forth.
-These backtracking points correspond to two disjoint subarcs in $\gamma$ that go from one boundary component of a copy of $S(t,q)$ to itself.
-Each subarc has length strictly larger than $t_0$, so $\gamma$ has length strictly larger than $2t_0 = s(t_0) p$ so it is not a systole.
+If $\sigma$ is contractible in $M$, then it lifts to the universal cover of $M$, which is a tree, hence $\sigma$ itself traces the contour of a finite tree.
+If this finite tree is a single point, then $\gamma$ is contained in a single copy of $S(t_0,q)$.
+However, by \lemref{lem:systoles_in_block}, every closed geodesic in the interior of $S(t_0,q)$ has length strictly larger than $2t_0$ (the length of a blue curve), so $\gamma$ is not a systole.
+Otherwise, $\sigma$ traces the contour of a non-trivial tree, hence it has at least two backtracking points where it traverses an edge back and forth (there is one backtrack for each leaf of the finite tree that is traced).
+These backtracking points correspond to two disjoint subarcs in $\gamma$ that go from one boundary component of a copy of $S(t_0,q)$ to itself.
+By \lemref{lem:systoles_in_block}, each of these two subarcs has length strictly larger than $t_0$, so $\gamma$ has length strictly larger than $2t_0 = s(t_0) p$ so it is not a systole.

 We conclude that the shortest closed geodesics in $X(M)$ are the blue curves and the red curves.
 Since these curves cut the surface into polygons, they fill. \end{proof}